-You can create rulesets to control how users can interact with selected branches and tags in a repository.
-When you create a ruleset, you can choose to enable or disable the rules described in the following sections.
+You can create branch or tag rulesets to control how users can interact with selected branches and tags in a repository.
+You can also create push rulesets to block pushes to a private or internal repository and that repository's entire fork network.

 When you create a ruleset, you can allow certain users to bypass the rules in the ruleset.
-This can be users with certain permissions, specific teams, or GitHub Apps.
-For more information, see "About rulesets."
+This can be users with certain roles, specific teams, or GitHub Apps.

-For more information on creating rulesets, see "Creating rulesets for repositories in your organization" and "Creating rulesets for a repository."
+For more information on creating rulesets and bypass permissions, see "Creating rulesets for repositories in your organization" and "Creating rulesets for a repository."

 Restrict creations